-When Team Admins add team members to a team in AgilityHealth®, they tag the team member with relevant participant group information.
-You can view the results on the data by selecting different participant groups, using the two green arrows in the upper left hand corner.
+When team members are added to a team in AgilityHealth®, they are tagged with relevant participant group information.
+Assessment results can be filtered by selecting different participant groups, using the two green arrows in the upper left hand corner.
 Click on the green arrows and select which participant groups you want to see.
 For example: filter by Leadership Team vs. Technical to analyze how these two groups responded, or Contractor vs. Employee or Location 1 vs. Locations 2 vs. Location 3 to look for differences by geography.

 Utilize the analytics table

-Scroll down below the radar to view these four tables which provide a summary of the top and lowest 5 competencies (average score), the competencies with the highest 5 alignment (narrowest shading) and lowest alignment (widest shading).
-During your retrospective, your team should review and analyze these as part of your discussion.
+Scroll down below the radar to view this table which provides a summary of the top 5 and lowest 5 competencies (average score), and the top 5 and lowest 5 consensus competencies (these are the ones with the narrowest and widest shading).
+During the retrospective, the team should review and analyze these as part of the discussion.

 Here are some specific things to look for and discuss:

-- Competencies with low alignment are obvious candidates for further discussion to understand the differences of opinion on the team.
+- Competencies with low consensus or alignment are obvious candidates for further discussion to understand the differences of opinion on the team.

-- For the High 5 competencies, it is sometimes useful to understand the dynamics that enabled these high scores in order to discover insights that can help in other competencies.
+- For the Highest 5 competencies, it is sometimes useful to understand the dynamics that enabled these high scores in order to discover insights that can help in other competencies.

 - For the Lowest 5 competencies, it is valuable to understand why the team is less mature and identify the impediments to greater maturity.
-Are these within the team's control- and can be addressed by Team Growth Items (TGIs) or outside and the team needs to ask for help via the Organizational Growth Items (OGIs).
+Are these within the team's control - and can they be addressed by Team Growth Items (TGIs) or are they outside the team's control and the team needs to ask for help via Organizational Growth Items (OGIs).